-I wish to welcome you to Wesley Lakes Elementary!
+I wish to welcome you to Mt.
+Carmel Elementary!
 Congratulations!
 You are the parent of a first grader!
 You will be amazed at just how much your child will grow and develop this school year.
 Most likely, your child has had the seeds of reading and writing planted.
 During first grade those seeds will grow and blossom, making your child an accomplished reader and writer!
 You will see changes in your child’s thinking as he/she becomes familiar with abstract concepts and symbols.
-The change will be dramatic—just compare a tiny seed with a full grown sunflower!
+The change will be dramatic—just compare a tiny seed with a full-grown sunflower!
 That’s the kind of growth you’ll see this year!

 Ways to Help Your Child Bloom

 The loveliest flowers usually have the best gardener – and that’s you!
 Staying involved in your child’s education is the key to a successful year.
 Engage your child in conversation about his/her day.
 Another way to stay involved is to check your child’s F.R.O.G. binder EVERY evening.
 You’ll usually find it packed with school assignments, homework, flyers, notices from the office, as well as notes from the teacher.
 As daunting as it may be, try to sort through them and read each one.
 They often contain important information and reminders.
 Your child should come to school the next day with a fairly empty folder – just homework and notes for school.

 We, teachers, are always available to meet or speak with you.
 If it is NOT urgent, please jot a note or simply send me a message on Bloomz and we will respond ASAP.
 In return, we will contact you if there is something we would like to discuss.
 Bloomz is a quicker, more efficient way to reach me.
 You may also send an email to firstname.lastname@example.org if you prefer that method of communication.